vmware/vmware-aria-operations-integration-sdk/doc/docker.md

 * * *
 ### Images
 There are three different images in this project:
-- vrops-adapter-open-sdk-server:python (base image)
+- base-adapter:python (base image)
 	- Uses python:3.10.2-slim-bullseye as its base image
 	- Contains the swagger_server used in adapters for communication with VMware Aria Operations.
-- vrops-adapter-open-sdk-server:java
+- base-adapter:java
-	- Uses vrops-adapter-open-sdk-server:python as its base image
+	- Uses base-adapter:python as its base image
 	- Contains Zulu 17 headless JDK
-- vrops-adapter-open-sdk-server:powershell
+- base-adapter:powershell
-	- Uses vrops-adapter-open-sdk-server:python as its base image
+	- Uses base-adapter:python as its base image
 	- Contains debian version of powershell

 The base OS is Debian for security and licensing reasons.
 For more information go [here](https://confluence.eng.vmware.com/display/OS/Container+Base+OS).